 2. Where the Head of College has the authority to grant permissions and concessions, this authority may be delegated to appropriate nominees in the College or Schools.
-Students must consult their Personal Tutor or Student Support Team as to the appropriate point of contact, and must not approach the Head of College directly.
+Students must consult their Personal Tutor or Student Support Team or Student Adviser as to the appropriate point of contact, and must not approach the Head of College directly.